adhok/plotmatrix/README.md

 # plotmatrix
 Simple R library to plot matrices

 This is a student project created for plotting matrices.
 This package makes use of the `ggplot2` R package.
+This is inspired by the `waffle` package by hrbrmstr.
 ## Installation

 To install, please run ```devtools::install_github('adhok/plotmatrix')```